SpriteSixis/Token-Counter-for-ChatGPT/README.md

 ## Detailed Explanation

+***(Note.
+Read this is only if you are curious to know a bit more about token counting and if you want to try some variations that I have uploaded as well.)***

 Ok, so as you know, Token Counting is complex and there is not a single method of counting that is reliable, and even **ChatGPT** uses different methods for their **GPT 3.5** and **GPT 4** models.
 But let us take into account this words from [OpenAi](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) themselves.

 <pre>